livingsocial/excelinator/README.md

 ###Are there any options to re-use CSV/HTML views with No additional controller/view code?

 I've tinkered with it, but it requires a bit of duck punching of the Rails rendering code.
+Checkout [exceliderp](https://github.com/chrismo/exceliderp) and see if I've pushed it up there yet.

 ###What if I want to generate a real Excel spreadsheet from scratch with all sorts of awesome in it?